Trump’s Vacation Spending Could Provide Child Care Or College To Thousands

 — JASON (@Jason_Allegrias) February 17, 2017

-An additional national security concern was voiced by the public when White House pool reporters at Mar-A-Lago one weekend reported that Donald Trump took a call regarding a North Korea missile crisis in a full dining room at Mar-A-Lago.
+An additional national security concern was voiced by the public when White House pool reporters at Mar-a-Lago reported that Donald Trump took a call regarding a North Korea missile crisis in a full dining room.
 Sensitive documents were reportedly illuminated on cell phones in the same dining room during that exchange.

-In addition to reviewing the expenditures of government employees, the GOA will be reviewing the screening process of the Secret Service, to see if guests of Mar-A-Lago are subjected to increased security screening.
+In addition to reviewing the expenditures of government employees, the GOA will be reviewing the screening process of the Secret Service to see if guests of Mar-a-Lago are subjected to increased security screening.

 I had no idea #TrumpCrimeFamily was a hashtag; but if you can pay $200k to be at Mar-A-Lago and take a selfie w/ the NUCLEAR FOOTBALL GUY… pic.twitter.com/w4NZZ6dtQl